 All units are affordable for seniors (ages 62 and above) with income ranges from 30% to 50% of the average median income of Los Angeles County.
 Design of the Durae Crenshaw House building integrates seamlessly with the neighborhood’s mixed zoning by combining a strong façade fronting Crenshaw with a more residential-friendly courtyard at the site’s core.
 Each apartment building includes secured subterranean parking, a large landscaped central courtyard, on-site laundry facilities and a community room with a kitchen.
 In addition, a property management office is located on the ground floor.
 The building has been designed to accommodate seniors at different stages in the aging process with various physical abilities.
 Individual units have grab bars, are pre-wired for emergency call systems and have no slip surfaces.
 It is projected that Durae Senior Apartments will exceed California’s Energy Efficiency Standards by over 20%.

 In addition to providing high quality housing, the development offers community and social service space to its residents.
-On-site resident services provided by Korean Resource Center will include social and cultural services for seniors to maintain an active and connected lifestyle and provide any needed referrals to off-site health services.
-A resident manager will also live on-site to assist residents capable of independent living.
+On-site resident services provided by Korean Resource Center includes social and cultural services for seniors to maintain an active and connected lifestyle and provide any needed referrals to off-site health services.
+A resident manager also lives on-site to assist residents capable of independent living.

 With a total development cost of nearly $26 million, Durae Senior Apartments would not have been possible without numerous funding partners including the California Debt Limit Allocation Committee, California Department of Housing and Community Development: Infill Infrastructure Grant, Housing and Community Investment Department of the City of Los Angeles, California Tax Credit Allocation Committee, Citi Bank, CRA/LA, Federal Home Loan Bank of San Francisco: Affordable Housing Program, MUFG Union Bank, and the Housing Authority of the County of Los Angeles.
 The Housing and Community Investment Department of the City of Los Angeles provided almost $8 million in funding, and Union Bank provided $10 million in tax credit equity investment.

 We also would like to thank thousands of individual donors who contributed large and small amounts through the Brick by Brick Fundraising Campaign to support KRC's operations in the new builidings, and 250 donors of the 1998 Brick by Brick Capital campaign, where the land was purchased with contributions from the community.
-Their names are on the photo to the right of this text.
+Their names are on the photo to the right.

 Brick by Brick harkens back to KRC's original grassroots campaign from the 1990s.
 During that time, KRC was still young and sustained solely by community support.
 With hundreds of community supporters, KRC was able to purchase its home at 900 Crenshaw Boulevard.
 Today, KRC has a 33-year track record of making changes that positively impact the community and society as a whole.
 The Brick by Brick Fundraising Campaign will raise the funds necessary for KRC to kick-start a new phase of community service, organizing, and advocacy.